Georgia vs Tennessee Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 13)

 Georgia vs. Tennessee Prop Picks (AI)

-Remi is pouring through tons of datapoints on each line.
+AI algorithm Remi is pouring through loads of data on each player.
 In fact, anytime the Bulldogs and Volunteers play there’s always several intriguing angles to key in on.
-Not to mention games played at Neyland Stadium in Sep almost always follow normal, predictable patterns.
+Not to mention games played at Neyland Stadium in Sep rarely follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: J. Aguilar over 1.5 Passing Touchdowns.